ckb-next/ckb-next/README.md

 **Roadmap** (roughly in order)
 - **v0.1 release:**
 - Animation presets
-- Script to automatically build/install ckb and run it as a service
 - **v0.2 release:**
 - More functions for the Win Lock key
 - Key combos